VictoriaMetrics/VictoriaMetrics/docs/Single-server-VictoriaMetrics.md

   of tweaking these flag values arises.

-* It is recommended upgrading to the latest available release from [this page](https://github.com/VictoriaMetrics/VictoriaMetrics/releases), since the issue could be already fixed there.
+* It is recommended upgrading to the latest available release from [this page](https://github.com/VictoriaMetrics/VictoriaMetrics/releases), since the encountered issue could be already fixed there.

 * If VictoriaMetrics works slowly and eats more than a CPU core per 100K ingested data points per second, then it is likely you have too many active time series for the current amount of RAM.